-Yes - mediation projects show that not only is mediation successful in reaching agreements, but that people are more likely to stick to agreements made in mediation than when something was decided in court (see 'what is the success rate of mediation?' below).
+Yes - most mediations are successful in reaching agreements, and people are more likely to stick to agreements made in mediation than when something was decided more formally.

 Mediation is a voluntary process and only takes place if both parties agree that they want to find a solution.
 This explains the high success rate of mediation.